Here we take a look at eight players who came out of left field to upset the favourites and become unexpected US Open winners.

 Whilst everyone around him was faltering, Lucas Glover took charge in the latter stages with a birdie on the 16th hole and two closing pars to finish at four under par.

-It was his first and only major to date and just his second win on the PGA Tour.
-His only other victory since came at the 2011 Wells Fargo Championship.
+It was his first and only major to date and just his second win on the PGA Tour up to that point.
+He would collect a third at the 2011 Wells Fargo Championship.

 Graeme McDowell – 2010